 Properties in many countries have gotten dramatically cheaper, in dollar terms, thanks to favorable exchange rates.
-A strong dollar and discounted properties are important… but there are other factors that go into making owning property in another country a good value.
+For affordable second homes, a strong dollar and discounted properties are important… but there are other factors that go into making owning property in another country a good value.

 Here are three countries which not only offer excellent exchange rates, but also a modern, elegant, and affordable lifestyle.